CiscoSE/cane-project/README.md

 ## Business/Technical Challenge

 With IT teams turning more and more to API’s to build, configure, and maintain their complex infrastructure, the explosion of API standards, formats, and authentication methods have made consuming them in a holistic fashion extremely difficult.
 Despite the fact that API’s were created to help us automate repetitive tasks that can be easily codified, one of the biggest hurdles for API’s is that there isn't a true standard.
-Every vendor has their own, and sometimes several distinct API’s and further complicate things, the way that you authenticate to them, even within a single vendors API set, could be completely different.
+Every vendor has their own version and sometimes several distinct API types to leverage.
+Further complicating things is the way that tools and users authenticate to them, even within a single vendors API set, could be completely different.
 All of these caveats undermine the goal of automation - causing more work, not less - as was the original intent.

 ## Proposed Solution

-Introducing CANE - an API Aggregation platform that can consume multiple underlying Cisco (and other vendor) API’s, and allow you to build your own business-centric API’s that make sense for your organization.
+Introducing CANE - an API Aggregation platform that can consume multiple underlying Cisco (and other vendor) API’s and allow the creation of a business-centric compilation of API’s that make operational sense for your organization.
 CANE promotes programmability and automation via a single, vendor agnostic platform.
-Using a composable API engine, our customer can create a mapping between multiple underlying platform API’s (e.g. NX-API), and chain them together to create an outcome, not just an API response.
+Using a composable API engine, CANE can create a mapping between multiple underlying platform API’s (e.g. NX-API), and chain them together to create an outcome, not just an API response.

-Authentication:
+**Authentication:**

 In order to maintain security, many API’s use some sort of authentication to protect access to sensitive information on the device or for changing the device configuration.
 However, this security can also be an unreasonable hindrance to the API's usefulness...the frequency of re-authentications, distribution of credentials, etc.